-Come on out to the Brooktondale Farmers Market on Thursdays (not Tuesdays!) from 4 to 7 pm, from June until the end of September.
+Come on out to the Brooktondale Farmers Market on Saturdays (not Thursdays!) from 10 am to 1 pm, from June until the end of September.

 Our vendors include:

 - R&C’s Produce: cage-free eggs, beautiful hanging baskets, great deals on veggies and fruit

 - The Milky Whey Farm (with Michelle Harty): rainbow egg dozens, fruits and vegetables, edible flowers, culinary herbs, jams and jellies, fiber products, soaps and salves.
 All locally grown, raised and created in Caroline.
 607-793-7512

 - SoapMamaLamb (with Andrea Lamb) out of Dryden NY: Handcrafted artisan soaps, bath bombs, foot bombs, shower steamers, washcloth soap savers (plain for adults, and fun monster ones for kids), body butter and lip balm.
 She also carries black walnut soap dishes made by Patrick Hunter in Lansing, loofah sponges from Mayor Potencial out of Marathon, and mask ear-saver straps 3D printed by her son.
 Website: SoapMamaLamb

 - The Snow Farm Creamery (from Jean and Aaron Snow): Locally made cheese. website is snowfarmcreamery.com FB is Snow Farm Creamery.
 Aaron’s email is firstname.lastname@example.org and his phone is 607-351-4024

 - Whispering Willows Farms (with Wil Lawrence): Eggs, garlic scapes, leeks… and lots of information about services and programs

 - Crooked Creek Sheep and Wool (with Amy Glaser): frozen USDA cuts of lamb, sausages, wool roving, batting, combed top, felted items, yarn, etc.